nharms-awi/MarMic-Git-Workshop-2024/workshop/09_Advanced Topics.md

 - Feature 3
 ```

-By including a `README.md` file in your repository, you can help others understand what your project is and how they can use it.
+Including a `README.md` file in your repository helps others understand your project and its usage.

+### Further Learning

+Understanding these advanced Git concepts empowers you to use Git more effectively and efficiently in your projects.

+To dive deeper into Git and GitHub/GitLab, explore the official documentation for comprehensive information on advanced concepts, best practices, and additional features.